Mahan-RN/Learning-Log/README.md

 **5-** You can logout and sign back in anytime you want!

 # 3- Learning & Reflections
-Here's what I've learned and what I can improve on in my future projects.
+Here's what I've learned and what I can improve on in future projects.
 ## Learning:
-The main purpose of this project was for me to become more familiar with Python and Django framework.
+The main purpose of this project was to help me become more familiar with Python and the Django framework.
 Here I practiced and learned:

-- Gained experience with MVT architecture (Model-View-Template) as implemented in Django
+- Gained experience with the MVT architecture (Model-View-Template) as implemented in Django
 - Employed Django’s admin interface to manage app content
-- Deployed locally using `runserver` and practiced using virtual environments for dependency management
+- Ran the app locally using `runserver` and practiced using virtual environments for dependency management
 - Implemented basic user authentication and session management with Django’s built-in tools
 - Practiced using template inheritance and Django’s built-in URL routing system
-- This project helped me understand the importance of regular commits and tracking changes
+- Learned the importance of regular commits and tracking changes

 ## Reflection:
-I made this project following Python Crash Course [1] step-by-step guide.
+I built this project following *Python Crash Course* [1] step-by-step guide.
 As a computer science student, these are some things that I think can be improved and will increase the overall quality of the project: